Last Updated on October 30, 2023

 Surgical Treatment

 Surgical treatment is usually undertaken when conservative methods are not effective.
-Surgery is also used when it may help restore the reparative process or way as to improve outcome over conservative means.
+Surgery is also used when it may help restore the reparative process as to improve outcomes over conservative means.

 Arthroscopic procedures may be done to facilitate regeneration by microfracture technique or to pin or fix a salvageable fragment.
 Osteotomy is done to correct the deformity.